AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{fig:pr-btc-eth-step1}
 \end{figure}

-After a Bitcoin block is produced, an Ethereum miner includes a transaction containing the Bitcoin header, which updates the SC tracking the Bitcoin chain.
+After a Bitcoin block is produced, an Ethereum miner includes a transaction containing the Bitcoin header, which updates the SC imaging the Bitcoin chain.
 In reality there are practical concerns about incenting someone to produce such a transaction (among other things); we're not concerned with those here.
 We're just concerned with the relationships that exist and what they can do.

-Why would a chain want to track another chain?
+Why would a chain want to image another chain?
 The typical answer is to prove transactions or state occurred on the foreign chain.
 On Ethereum, one could build a trustless $\text{BTC}\leftrightarrow\text{ETH}$ market, for example.

 ### Incremental Implementation of Proof of Reflection